ska-sa/udpreplay/README.md

 higher rate than the packets can be loaded.
 Typically, the NIC or the kernel limits the maximum rate.

-It supports sending in parallel, but it is a bit of a hack (uses the same socket), almost certainly buggy, and seems to give errors.

 ## udpcount

 An extra tool is included, called `udpcount`.
 It listens for UDP packets on a